Monday, November 18, 2024

 First, is the historical, sociological explanation.
 Job loss due to industrialization had never been seen before.
 The disruption of ancient jobs, norms, and entire ways of subsisting within a generation was new and frightening.
 Today, we are used to hearing of yet another radical disruption in some industry, e.g., music streaming, EVs, ebooks, big data, cloud computing, and AI.
 This has become regularized.
 Workers expect their profession to look much different at the end of their career than at the beginning.

 Second though, is a not unrelated economic explanation.
 What were the options available to an out-of-work textile worker in 1799 versus the options of a displaced Blockbuster clerk exactly two centuries later?
 Textiles were among the first industries to benefit from mechanization.
 Textile workers had left the farm and now saw few other options in the cities.
 Blockbuster was able to hire clerks because clerking was so similar to clerking of other retail products.
 These workers took these jobs because the skills were transferable.
 They had outside opportunities.
 The supply curve for textile workers was steep meaning that a drop in worker demand would seriously lower wages.
-The supply curve for Blockbuster clerks was steep meaning that a drop in demand for video rental clerks would hardly affect the wages of the displaced workers.
+The supply curve for Blockbuster clerks was flat meaning that a drop in demand for video rental clerks would hardly affect the wages of the displaced workers.

 No comments: